Antisocial Behaviour and Hate Incident Policy

 - Undertaking

 For persistent area-based issues, a Public Space Protection Order may be considered.
-In addition, the following will apply to Reading Borough Council Housing tenants:

 - Demotion of Tenancy

-- Notice of Seeking Possession (NOSP) or Notice of Proceedings of Possession in cases of Introductory Tenancies
+- Notice of Seeking Possession (NOSP) or Notice of Proceedings of Possession (NOPP) in cases of Introductory Tenancies

 - Possession Orders